anthonywu/clippercard/README.rst

 - Multiple cards' data
 - For each card, multiple products and balances

-I don't have access to all products loadable on the ClipperCard, so transit agency support is limtied to what I personally use for now.
+I don't have access to all products loadable on the ClipperCard, so transit agency support is limited to what I personally use for now.
 If you'd like me to add support for your product, send me the page source from your `account home page <https://www.clippercard.com/ClipperCard/dashboard.jsf>`_

 Installation
 ------------